nornil/imglib2_BDV/link_list_ImgLib2.md

 ## Uncategorized (TODO)

 - [nta.kt](https://github.com/saalfeldlab/ntakt) (Saalfeld lab) The nta.kt library brings n-dimensional transformation and algebra to Kotlin.
 It combines the expressive power and flexibility of the Java image processing library ImgLib2 with the convenience and clarity that Kotlin language features provide.
+- [imglib2-trainable-segmentation (random forests)](https://github.com/maarzt/imglib2-trainable-segmentation-demo) (Matthias Arzt, DAIS project) The repository shows example programs for segmentation of 2D and 3D images using random forests.
+One only needs to provide an input image and its (segmentation) labeling.